openstack/magnum/doc/source/user/index.rst

   No node selection heuristic is currently supported.
 If you decrease the node_count, a node will be chosen by magnum without consideration of what containers are running on the selected node.

-Mesos
-  Magnum scans the running tasks on Marathon server to determine the nodes on which there is *no* task running (empty nodes).
-If the number of nodes to be removed is equal or less than the number of these empty nodes, these nodes will be removed from the cluster.
-  If the number of nodes to be removed is larger than the number of empty nodes, a warning message will be sent to the Magnum log and the empty nodes along with additional nodes will be removed from the cluster.
-The additional nodes are selected randomly and the containers running on them will be deleted without warning.
-Note that even when only the empty nodes are removed, there is no guarantee that no container will be deleted because there is no locking to ensure that Mesos will not launch new containers on these nodes after Magnum has scanned the tasks.

 Currently, scaling containers and scaling cluster nodes are handled